-To achieve these goals, the Compensation Committee maintains compensation plans that tie a portion of executive officers' overall compensation to key strategic goals, such as financial and operational performance, as measured by metrics, such as net income or adjusted net income.
+To achieve these goals, the Compensation Committee maintains compensation plans that tie a portion of executive officers' overall compensation to key strategic goals, such as financial and operational performance, as measured by metrics such as net income.
 The Compensation Committee evaluates individual executive performance with a goal of setting compensation at levels the Committee believes are comparable with those of executive officers at other public companies having a similar size and, generally, line of business, while taking into account our relative performance and our own strategic goals.